 - or direct income from a part-time job or other work.

-Think of retirement income planning as requiring money in three buckets:
+Think of retirement income planning as dividing money into three buckets:

 1. Essential, day-to-day expenses

 Ideally, guaranteed income takes care of these costs, including food, shelter, and health care.
 Examples of guaranteed income include Social Security payments, pensions, and annuities.
-They bring an element of protection and stability to your retirement plan by providing regular monthly income that you won’t outlive and won’t be affected by market changes.
+They can bring an element of protection and stability to your plans for retirement by providing regular monthly income that you won’t outlive and that won’t be affected by market changes.

 2. Discretionary expenses

-Using variable sources of non-guaranteed or variable income should cover discretionary costs, such as travel, pursuing a passion, or supporting charitable causes during retirement.
-Some assets types such as money market accounts, dividend paying stocks and mutual funds investments are typical examples of non-guaranteed income sources.
-These types of assets can increase or decrease in value as the market moves, but they historically perform well over the long haul, serving as a strategic buffer to inflation.
+Sources of non-guaranteed or variable income can be used to help cover discretionary costs, such as travel, pursuing a passion, or supporting charitable causes during retirement.
+Some asset types such as money market accounts, dividend-paying stocks, and mutual funds investments are typical examples of non-guaranteed income sources.
+These types of assets can increase or decrease in value as the market moves, but they historically generate positive returns over the long haul, serving as a strategic buffer to inflation.3

 3. Emergency fund

 Income sources in your emergency fund may fall within one of the other two buckets or be separate.
 Emergency funds can also include savings or income from part-time work.
 Your financial professional can help determine how much you’ll need in this fund as part of your overall retirement income plan.